 When Lisa was 9, her parents divorced, and she said that was a particularly difficult time in her life.
 Food was the only thing that made her feel better, so she ate ice cream in secret until the day her mother found Lisa’s bowl and spoon in their hiding place.

 “But that didn’t even stop me,” Lisa revealed.
 “I kept sneaking food, and when I was 11 years old, I weighed 120 pounds.”

-TLC’s synopsis of the episode revealed even more horrors in Lisa’s past.
+TLC’s synopsis of her episode revealed even more horrors in Lisa’s past.
 Later in her life, for example, Lisa witnessed the murder of one of her brothers, a trauma that only made her health worse.
-Now she wants to lose weight so that she can see her grandchildren grow up.
+At the time, she wanted to lose weight so that she could see her grandchildren grow up.

-The bedridden woman had to rely on paramedics to help her make the six-hour trip to get weight loss surgery.
+The bedridden woman had to rely on paramedics to help her make the six-hour trip to get weight-loss surgery.
 “I’m tired, I’m hungry, and I’m not looking forward to having the paramedics move me out of this bed,” she admitted.
 “Lord, give me strength.”
-But, it doesn't look like Lisa got the help she said she wanted.
+But Lisa never got the help she said she wanted.
 Dr. Younan Nowzaradan kicked her out of the program after she threatened suicide — in an attempt to manipulate the system — and she never received the gastric bypass surgery.
-The only way Lisa can be reinstated is if she loses 50 pounds.
-Tune in to TLC tonight at 8 p.m.
-ET to watch her story.
+RIP, Lisa.